ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** 2.0.6 ***
+- FIX: Fixed wrong macro check in STM32 serial support (but 3078891).
 - FIX: Fixed non functioning option CH_USE_NESTED_LOCKS (bug 3075544).
 - CHANGE: The API chThdInit() has been renamed to chThdCreateI().